DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 - Thump by Metric Halo
 - bx_subfilter - this one sounds pretty good

-Let's try using Thump on our drum track to add some more low end to the kick drum.
+Let's try using Thump on our drum track to add some more low-end to the kick drum.
 I'll create a send and add Thump to the send.
 I'll also add a low pass filter so that we're only effecting the low frequencies.

 **Drum Triggering**